dpouzada/Watson_for_MANA/README.md

 Analogously to what we did above with other Watson modules, on the "AI" section of the "Catalog" of your IBM Cloud account, you can create an instance of Watson Studio and then click on `Get started`.

-#### How does it look then ?
+#### How does the final result look then ?

 In fact, as you can observe in the video below, which shows the process to do so, you will be able through this notebook to recover the full texts with relevant sentences and keywords highlighted directly (instead of stored in separate columns in the excel files).
- An additional advantage allowed by this display noebook is the scroll down that allows you to only see the full texts of the articles you are interestes in, and not necessarily all texts as in Excel.
+ An additional advantage allowed by this display noebook is the scroll down that allows you to only see the full texts of the articles you are interested in, and not necessarily all texts as in Excel.

 [![](Images/Notebook_display.png)](https://www.youtube.com/watch?v=pxZzA1taipc)

 ## Conclusion

-As you were hopefully able to experiment by yourself, the solution performance, speed of training, and flexibility was achieved by leveraging in a complex architecture several Watson modules.
+As you were hopefully able to experiment by yourself, the solution performance, speed of training, and flexibility was achieved by leveraging a complex architecture several Watson modules.

 Not only has it answered the initial challenge of classifying with accuracy text articles, it is also capable of directly indicating in the classified text where are the sentences containing relevant information.

 This enables saving time for MANA to supervise and check that the articles were correctly classified, and to the end user of this information who can also directly go to the point.

 ## Improvements to come

-Several additional Watson services could be plugged to the current solution to improve its features and efficiency.
+Several additional Watson services could be plugged to the current solution to perfect its features and efficiency.

 ### Watson Knowledge Studio